adriankasito/Rshiny-Vehicle-Colliisions-Dasboard/README.md

 Data Overview: A table presenting the raw data, allowing users to explore the dataset.

 Hourly Map: Offers an interactive map view specifically tailored to the selected hour.

-Installation and Deployment
-Clone this repository to your local machine or download the files.

-Ensure you have R and RStudio installed on your system.

-Open the R project in RStudio.

-Install the necessary R packages if you haven't already:

-R
-Copy code
-install.packages(c("shiny", "leaflet", "dygraphs", "dplyr", "lubridate", "DT", "plotly", "ggplot2")) Launch the Shiny app by running the following code in the R console:

-R
-Copy code
-library(shiny)
-shiny::runApp("path/to/your/app")
-Replace "path/to/your/app" with the full path to the directory containing the Shiny app files.

-The Shiny dashboard should open in your default web browser.

 Maintained by: